-Mrs Jen Anslow and Mrs Rachel Gibbon are the designated members of staff responsible for Child Protection to whom all staff would report.
-In their absence, the senior childcare practitioners, Mrs Maureen Leonard, Miss Lucy Watkins or Miss Chloe Bridge, would take on this designated role.
+Mrs Jen Anslow and Mrs Rachel Gibbon are the Designated Safeguarding Leads to whom all staff would report.
+In their absence, the senior childcare practitioners, Mrs Maureen Leonard, Miss Lucy Watkins or Mrs Clare Robson, would take on this designated role.

-The role of Designated Lead Person for Child Protection (DLPCP) can be briefly summarised as follows:
+The Designated Safeguarding Lead (DSL) can be briefly summarised as follows:

-- To formulate Pre-School policy in accordance with Dudley policy and procedures reviewing and updating annually. - To ensure all staff are aware of policy and procedures. - To instruct staff that they are expected to disclose any convictions, cautions, court orders, reprimand and warnings that may affect their suitability to work with children (whether received before or during their employment at Little Lambs). - To attend training as required. - To organise training for staff including induction for new staff. - To receive suspicions of abuse and determine an appropriate response in accordance with agreed policy. - To forward suspicions or allegations of abuse to the appropriate agency and liaising with DSCB - LADO (Local Authority Designated Officer) - To attend or report to case conferences and other interagency meetings as required. - To implement relevant aspects of Child Protection Plans and liaise with the Key Person. - To ensure effective channels for communication are in place within Pre-School and with local statutory children's services agencies and with the DSCB. - To monitor children on Child Protection Plans and other children about whom the Pre-School may have concerns, to ensure the appropriate provision for their needs is made. - To ensure that when a child on a Child Protection Plan transfers school, the receiving school is informed of that fact. - To develop the personal safety aspects of the Pre-School curriculum. - To ensure that support mechanisms are in place for staff distressed by/involved in cases of abuse. - To ensure that all internal recording systems are consistent and meet GDPR 2018 requirements. - To have and share clear guidelines on acceptable staff behaviour towards children at nursery. - To have systems and procedures in place to protect staff from malicious allegations. - To know the procedures for allegations against staff including Whistle Blowing. - To make a referral to the Disclosure and Barring Service where a member of staff is dismissed (or would have been, had the person not left the setting first) because they have harmed a child or put a child at risk of harm.
+- To formulate Pre-School policy in accordance with Dudley policy and procedures reviewing and updating annually. - To ensure all staff are aware of policy and procedures. - To instruct staff that they are expected to disclose any convictions, cautions, court orders, reprimand and warnings that may affect their suitability to work with children (whether received before or during their employment at Little Lambs). - To attend training as required. - To organise training for staff including induction for new staff. - To receive suspicions of abuse and determine an appropriate response in accordance with agreed policy. - To forward suspicions or allegations of abuse to the appropriate agency and liaising with DSPPB, Dudley Safeguarding Children People Partnership Group (DSCPG) and LADO (Local Authority Designated Officer) - To attend or report to case conferences and other interagency meetings as required. - To implement relevant aspects of Child Protection Plans and liaise with the Key Person. - To ensure effective channels for communication are in place within Pre-School and with local statutory children's services agencies and with the DSPPB/DSCPG. - To monitor children on Child Protection Plans and other children about whom the Pre-School may have concerns, to ensure the appropriate provision for their needs is made. - To ensure that when a child on a Child Protection Plan transfers school, the receiving school is informed of that fact. - To develop the personal safety aspects of the Pre-School curriculum. - To ensure that support mechanisms are in place for staff distressed by/involved in cases of abuse. - To ensure that all internal recording systems are consistent and meet GDPR 2018 requirements. - To have and share clear guidelines on acceptable staff behaviour towards children at nursery. - To have systems and procedures in place to protect staff from malicious allegations. - To know the procedures for allegations against staff including Whistle Blowing. - To make a referral to the Disclosure and Barring Service where a member of staff is dismissed (or would have been, had the person not left the setting first) because they have harmed a child or put a child at risk of harm.